egaba/ember-wired/README.md

 * WiredTextarea
 * WiredToggle

+Note: **this is not the full list**, there are a few components still left out which I plan on adding in eventually.
+Feel free to make a PR to add them earlier if you'd like.

 Since we're including the full bundle (at least for this initial release), all WiredJS components are still available in web component form.
 Ex. `<wired-fab id="btn1">favorite</wired-fab>`

 The full list of components found here: https://github.com/wiredjs/wired-elements/tree/master/packages